Gum-Joe/2Keys/docs/SETUP.md

 0.3.0
 ```
 ### 2.2 Adding your project
 First, make sure the 2Keys server is running.
-Then, create a new directory to store your project in, in a location of your choice (`mkdir path/to/dir`) and enter it (`cd path/to/dir`), replacing `path/to/dir` with a path to the directory (folder) to set 2Keys up in
+Then, create a new directory to store your project in, in a location of your choice (`mkdir path/to/dir`) and enter it (`cd path/to/dir`), replacing `path/to/dir` with a path to the directory (folder) to set 2Keys up in.

 **Note**: The command `mkdir` makes a new directory (folder) and `cd` sets the current dir (directory) to the path specified

 Then, run: